-Some images are good but for some reason never grab the publics attention.
+Some images are good but for some reason never grab the public’s attention.
 Others, meanwhile, can be mediocre and become a bestseller.
-All you can do is use your best judgement and get more decisions right than wrong.
+All you can do is use your best judgment and get more decisions right than wrong.

 When it works, the rewards are lucrative.